Saturday, April 01, 2023

 Acute ankle fractures can occur from twisting injuries, falls, motor vehicle accidents, and crush injuries.
 Anything that places a considerable amount of force on the ankle can cause it to fracture.

 Acute ankle fractures are often seen in high-impact sports.
-However, they can also occur from simply putting your foot and ankle down awkwardly, causing the bones in your ankle to crack.
-Wearing certain shoe gear, like high heels, can also increase your likelihood of sustaining an ankle fracture.
+However, they can also occur from simply putting your foot and ankle down awkwardly, causing the ankle to crack.

 Stress fractures of the ankle, however, can occur due to gradual repetitive stress in the ankle joint.
 This can happen from certain activities such as marching, jumping, hopping, or running for very long distances.
-If you have increased your training regimen too fast and too soon, this could increase your chances of sustaining a stress fracture of the ankle.

 ankle sprain symptoms

-• Immediate severe pain in your ankle
+• Immediate severe pain in the ankle

 • Swelling of the ankle